Halak gets third shutout, Bruins beat Canadiens 4-0

 The Bruins picked up right where they left off in the third, scoring 46 seconds in.
 A defensive collapse by the Canadiens gave Krejci time and space at the side of the net for his sixth.

-The Canadiens failed to capitalize on three power plays, extending their slump to 0 for 25 over nine games dating back to Dec.
-1.

-NOTES: Montreal D Jordie Benn was a healthy scratch for the first time this season. ...
-It was the third of four meetings between the Canadiens and Bruins this season. ...
+NOTES: The Canadiens recalled D Victor Mete after the game and assigned Noah Juulsen to the Laval Rocket. ...
+Montreal D Jordie Benn was a healthy scratch for the first time this season. ...
+It was the third of four meetings between the Canadiens and Bruins this season, with the road team winning each time.
+The final matchup of the season is Jan.
+14 at Boston. ...
 Krejci extended his point streak to seven games.

 UP NEXT